Venison Meatloaf

 glazed meatloaf.

-Because I want to cover all the bases, I tested this recipe out not just in the oven, but also in the smoker, air fryer, and slow cooker.
-This way, you have NO excuses not to make it.
-Here is how:
+To cover all the bases, I tested this recipe not only in the oven but also in the smoker, air fryer, and slow cooker.
+This way, you can choose the method that works best for you:

 Smoker method.
 Similar to my smoked meatloaf, form the meatloaf into a log shape on a parchment-lined baking sheet.
 Place it in the smoker and smoke it at 225°F for 2 to 3 hours.

 Air fryer method.
-Like my air fryer meatloaf, place the shaped meatloaf in the air fryer basket and cook at 375°F for 25 to 30 minutes.
+Like my air fryer meatloaf, place the shaped meatloaf in the air fryer basket and cook at 375°F for 25 to 30 minutes (or until the internal temp reaches 165°F).

 Slow cooker method.
 Shape the meat mixture into a loaf in the slow cooker, then cook on low for 6 to 8 hours.